 Recreational Boating Safety Advice

-Wear a life jacket.
+- Wear a life jacket.
 Get one for yourself, and make sure that all passengers aboard have USCG-approved PFDs (personal flotation devices), too.
-SC law states that all boats need to have a PFD available for everyone aboard.
+South Carolina boating law states that all boats need to have a PFD available for everyone aboard.
 Check with the Department of Natural Resources Boating Regulations for more information.

-Take a boating safety class.
-Inexperienced operators are a leading cause of accidents, too.
-Educating yourself early can save a lot of heartache later.
-The USCG and other agencies regularly offer courses, both in person and online, to help you learn how to be safe on the water, operate a vessel properly, know the rules of the waterway, and more.
+- Take a boating safety class.
+Inexperienced operators are a leading cause of boating accidents, too.
+Educating yourself early can save a lot of heartaches later.
+The USCG and other agencies regularly offer courses, both in-person and online, to help you learn how to be safe on the water, operate a vessel properly, know the rules of the waterway, and more.